The Most Scenic 5 Day Banff Itinerary

 If you have time, swing by the Safeway Grocery store in Canmore to grab some snacks for the road.
 This itinerary is not hiking intensive so you don’t need a ton of protein packed snacks, but just some yummy ones for the drive.

 Before heading to Banff again, we wanted to check out the famous Canmore Swing!
 This swing is located in a residential area by an elementary school, so I won’t be disclosing the actual location on this blog out of respect to the residents of Canmore.
-If you do travel there and want to know exactly where it is, feel free to DM me and I’ll be happy to share.
+If you do travel there and want to know exactly where it is, feel free to DM me on Instagram and I’ll be happy to share.
 I just ask you do the same courtesy to those who ask you in the future!

 Up next is Emerald Lake, which is probably one of my favorite lakes in the entire world.
 It is in Yoho National Park, but really just 45 minutes from Lake Louise off the Bow Valley Trail.
-I HIGHLY HIGHLY HIGHLY recommend visiting this beautiful lake.
+I HIGHLY recommend visiting this beautiful lake.
 The yellow Emerald Lake Lodge provides an incredible backdrop, and you can kayak on this lake too.
 Truthfully, I want to kayak every lake in the area but I do think Emerald Lake would be extra special.
 If you go in the morning, you will get the most gorgeous reflection of the lake.
 You can get the reflection any time of day, but if the lake has any kayakers, their ripples will ruin the reflection and stillness.

 This is a scenic little road on the way in and out of Emerald Lake Lodge.
-I especially loved pulling over here because the mountain backdrop is just so stunning.
+I especially loved pulling over here because the mountain backdrop is just so beautiful.
 It’s also a slow road (as you can see, there’s no markings), so just make sure you look both ways, but the traffic here is very quiet, so it’s safe to pull over!

 And here is a look of Emerald Lake completely snow capped during January!!
 Absolutely insane how this place changes with the seasons!